Contact

 It is a collective day of love & action for Black history!

 Douglass Day is an annual program that marks the birth of Frederick Douglass.
 Each year, we gather thousands of people to help create new & freely available resources for learning about Black history.
 In the past we have transcribed the Freedman's Bureau papers (2018) and the Colored Conventions (2022).
-We frequently focus on important Black women’s archives, such as Anna Julia Cooper (2020), Mary Church Terrell (2021), Mary Ann Shadd Cary (2023).
-This year, we will focus on the correspondence of Frederick Douglass himself!
+We frequently focus on important Black women’s archives, such as Anna Julia Cooper (2020), Mary Church Terrell (2021), Mary Ann Shadd Cary (2023), and the correspondence of Frederick Douglass himself (2024)!
+This year's theme - Black Archives, Duly Represented! - features a transcribe-a-thon of the African American Perspectives Collection at the Library of Congress.
 Learn more about the history of Douglass Day.

 What's in store this year?

-We are hosting a Douglass Day celebration on Wednesday, February 14, from noon to 3 p.m.
+We are hosting a Douglass Day celebration on Friday, February 14, from noon to 3 p.m.
 The event will take place in person on the Ely Library mezzanine level.
 You are encouraged to pop in at any time during the three hours.
-This year, the celebration will feature a transcribe-a-thon of the correspondence of Frederick Douglass from the Library of Congress!
+This year's celebration includes a transcribe-a-thon featuring the African American Perspectives Collection at the Library of Congress!
 The transcribe-a-thon is a crowdsourcing project focused on transcribing documents in a digital archive in order to make them widely available.

-During the event, we will share a livestream of speakers and performers from noon to 12:30, 1 to 1:30, and 2:45 to 3:00.
+During the event, we will share a livestream of speakers and performers from noon to 12:30, 1 to 1:30, and 2:45 to 3:00 (with really great music from the Douglass Day Spotify playlist in between).
 We will also be available to answer any questions you might have about transcribing documents on the By the People platform.
 We encourage participants to share their discoveries on social media using #DouglassDay.

 You can also bring Douglass Day into your college classroom with these resources.
-The library has more supporting resources available and many can be found in our Frederick Douglass virtual display.
+The library has more supporting resources available and many can be found in our Douglass Day virtual display.

 Also, anyone who likes to bake should feel welcome to participate in the Great Douglass Day Bakeoff.
 Bake a birthday cake in honor of Frederick Douglass and post it on social media using #GreatDouglassDayBakeoff; judging will take place at 2:45 p.m.